-Fabric pots are quickly becoming a favorite of many growers.
-One huge advantage these have over traditional plastic pots is that it is rare for plants to become root bound, due to the aeration of the pot.
-This aeration also allows for more oxygen in the grow media, and regulates the temperature.
-The porous fabric leads to better drainage, making it harder to overwater the plant.
-These work well in hydroponic systems as well, and are reusable.
+This aeration also allows for more oxygen in the grow medium, and regulates the temperature.
+The porous fabric also leads to better drainage, making it harder to overwater the plant.
+These work well in hydroponic applications as well, and are reusable.

 How do I keep my potted plants from drying out?